Jonathan Page (footballer): Career

 On 11 September 2014, Page signed for Scottish League Two club East Fife on a three-month loan.
 After the loan ended in December, Page returned to Dunfermline and featured in the loss against Airdrieonians.
 The following month he returned on loan to Bayview Stadium for the remainder of the season.
 After just one season with The Pars, Page was released by the club.

 After leaving Dunfermline, Page signed a permanent deal with East Fife.

 Page spent three seasons with the Methil side before joining Airdrieonians in June 2018.
 At the end of the 2018–19 season, he was made available for transfer by Airdrieonians.

 After spending time training with Peterhead, Page signed for Brechin City on 13 August 2019.

 Page then moved to Clyde in June 2021.
 On 3 May 2022, Page was one of ten players released by the club at the end of the 2021–22 season.

+After Clyde, Page moved to East Kilbride for a season and then returned to former club East Fife in January 2023.

+Page signed for Broxburn Athletic in August 2024.